Visit the USPS Price List page for current postage and shipping rates.

-If your mailpiece does not meet the dimensions above, then the Postal Service considers it a letter and letter-size postage is charged.
+If your mail piece does not meet the dimensions above, then the Postal Service considers it a letter.
+Letter-size postage will be charged.

-To be eligible for mailing at the price for letters, a piece must be:
+To be eligible for mailing at the price for letters, a letter must be:

-First-Class Mail letters that have one or more nonmachinable characteristics will pay a nonmachinable surcharge.
+First-Class Mail letters that have one or more non-machinable characteristics will pay a non-machinable surcharge.
 Customers can be unpleasantly surprised that they must pay extra postage when, for example, they mail a square greeting card.
-The Postal Service charges extra postage because mailpieces that are rigid, square, or unusually shaped, often jam postal equipment and are difficult to process.
+The Postal Service charges extra postage because mail pieces that are rigid, square, or unusually shaped, often jam postal equipment and are difficult to process.
 For a list of non-machinable characteristics, download the non-machinable characteristics (PDF) document.

-- It has an aspect ratio (length divided by height) of less than 1.3 or more than 2.5 (a square envelope has an aspect ratio of 1, making it nonmachinable).
+- A letter that has an aspect ratio (length divided by height) of less than 1⅓ or more than 2½ (a square envelope has an aspect ratio of 1, making it non-machinable).

-- It is more than 4-1/4 inches high or more than 6 inches long and is less than 0.009 inch thick.
+- A letter that is more than 4¼ inches high or 6 inches long and is less than 0.009 inch thick.

-- It has clasps, strings, buttons, or similar closure devices.
+- A letter that has clasps, strings, buttons, or similar closure devices.

-- It has a delivery address parallel to the shorter side of the mailpiece.
+- A letter that has a delivery address parallel to the shorter side of the mail piece.

-- It contains items such as pens, pencils, or keys that create an uneven thickness.
+- A letter that contains items such as pens, pencils, or keys that create an uneven thickness.

 Large Envelopes and Flats